Lockon2000/StatusScraper/docs/lib/internals/utilities/wrappers.md

     - Type: `int` or `NoneType`
     - Description: This key should hold the component ID if it is no new component.
 Otherwise it should hold `None`.
 - `'groupName'`:
-    - Type: `string`
+    - Type: `string` or `NoneType`
     - Description: Holds the name of the group this component belongs to.
+Normally the group to which this component belongs will already have been created by the point this information is required, but in certain cases, e.g. "Testing", it can happen that the component still doesn't have a group.
 - `'groupID'`:
-    - Type: `int`
+    - Type: `int` or `NoneType`
     - Description: This key should hold the group ID of the group to which this component belongs.
+Normally the group to which this component belongs will already have been created by the point this information is required, but in certain cases, e.g. "Testing", it can happen that the component still doesn't have a group.
 - `'verbalStatus'`:
     - Type: `string`
     - Description: Holds the German verbal status of a component.